Medical expert of the article

 - stimulation of immunity;

-In women's and cow's milk, vitamin D is contained in very small concentrations that do not cover the needs of a growing body.
-That is why young children need additional intake of vitamin D. Sources of vitamin D;
+In human and cow's milk, vitamin D is contained in very small concentrations, which do not cover the needs of a growing organism.
+That is why young children need additional vitamin D. Sources of vitamin D;

-- products of animal origin: egg yolks, butter, margarine, milk, some varieties of fish (cod, tuna, halibut, salmon), liver, fish oil.
-In these products, it is presented in the form of vitamin D 3 (cholecalciferol);
+- animal products: egg yolks, butter, margarine, milk, some types of fish (cod, tuna, halibut, salmon), liver, fish oil.
+In these products it is presented in the form of vitamin D3 ( cholecalciferol);

-- products of vegetable origin: vegetable oils, wheat germ.
-In these products, it is presented in the form of vitamin D 2 (ergocalciferol).
+- plant-based products: vegetable oils, wheat germ.
+In these products it is presented in the form of vitamin D 2 (ergocalciferol).